 The worst aspect of Splice is that many of its best features and filters are behind a paywall.
 But if you're willing to splurge on a subscription, you might find yourself enjoying a little Splice of life.

-Though there are several notable benefits of using VideoProc Converter, we can't help but praise the easy-to-follow tutorial for new users.
-Additionally, this video editor is available for smartphones, tablets, and your home computer.
+Though there are several notable benefits of using VideoProc Vlogger, we can't help but praise the easy-to-follow tutorial for new users.
+Additionally, this video editor is designed for editing videos from smartphones, tablets, and cameras.

-After more than a decade in business, Digiarity Software has gotten customer care down to a science, and it shows.
-VideoProc Converter is a crowning achievement of a video editing program.
+After more than a decade in business, Digiarty Software has gotten customer care down to a science, and it shows.
+VideoProc Vlogger is a crowning achievement of a video editing program.

-Need to edit high-definition 4K videos?
+Need to edit iPhone HD/4K, 60fps, HDR, HEVC videos?
 No problem!
-VideoProc Converter can help you with that.
+VideoProc Vlogger can help you with that.

-Even better, thanks to the unique design of the VideoProc Converter software, users can upload and edit HD videos far faster than ever before.
-Why spend a full day editing 30 minutes of video when you can get it done in a few hours?
+Even better, thanks to the unique design of the VideoProc software, users can upload and edit HD videos far faster than ever before.
+Why spend a full day editing a 30-minute video when you can get it done in a few minutes?